7 Tips on How To Improve Communication in a Relationship

 How to improve communication in a relationship requires you to learn a new language.
 Yes!
 Literally!
 It’s still English.
-It’s just a whole new way of communicating that will great more peace and happiness in your relationships.
+It’s just a whole new way of communicating that’ll create more peace and happiness in your relationships.

 Lack of communication in relationships is the number one killer of